 An initiative of the National Network of Women Living with HIV (Femfatales), the inaugural National Day of WLHIV Australia was held on 9 March 2016.
 All women living with HIV in Australia were invited to host a morning tea in their homes or workplaces so they could connect with other women living with HIV in their area.

 The morning tea was also a fundraiser, with donations going towards addressing and removing the stigma associated with HIV and providing a safe place for women living with HIV where they could be supported and nurtured.
-Considered a success by all involved, Femfatales plans to hold another such day in 2017.

-What’s happening in 2017?
+What’s happening in 2021?

 How can I get involved?